tutulino/Megaminer/Bin/Ethash-Claymore/Readme!!!.txt

 -di 	GPU indexes, default is all available GPUs.
 For example, if you have four GPUs "-di 02" will enable only first and third GPUs (#0 and #2).
 	You can also turn on/off cards in runtime with "0"..."9" keys and check current statistics with "s" key.
+	For systems with more than 10 GPUs: use letters to specify indexes more than 9, for example, "a" means index 10, "b" means index 11, etc.

 -gser	this setting can improve stability on multi-GPU systems if miner hangs during startup.
 It serializes GPUs initalization routines.
 Use "-gser 1" to serailize some of routines and "-gser 2" to serialize all routines.
 	Default value is "0" (no serialization, fast initialization).